serAnkii/twitter_clone/README.md

 # Future Scope
-- to add like tweets functionality and reply as well
 - create a option to add images in tweets
 - messaging service with supabase real time changes in postgress schema.